-If your group plan has a high deductible but still doesn't qualify for an HSA, you may be wondering why.
-Many people believe that as long as their health insurance plan’s deductible and out-of-pocket limits meet certain IRS requirements, they are eligible to contribute to an HSA.
+Many employers believe that if their health insurance plan’s annual deductible and out-of-pocket limits meet certain IRS requirements, their employees are eligible to contribute to an HSA.
 However, an insurance plan must meet more than these limits to make it HSA-qualified.

 - A maximum limit on the annual deductible and medical expense costs, including copays and other items